 Statements Like an Award Notice (SLANs)

-There are some points in the annual cycle of a tax credit award where HMRC issue a letter to a claimant which looks like a decision notice but which is actually not about a formal decision.
+There are some points in the traditional annual cycle of a tax credit award where HMRC issue a letter to a claimant which looks like a decision notice but which is actually not about a formal decision.

-They are issued in the following circumstances:
+They were issued in the following circumstances:

 According to HMRC, SLANs do not carry formal appeal rights as they are not notices of any statutory decision (which do carry appeal rights).
 But they are used by HMRC to convey something that, from a claimant's perspective, looks like a decision about a tax credit award.